OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **web.mytransform.config** to file **config\web.config**

-## Transform and multiple targets are in the same directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-TransformandmultipletargetsareinthesamedirectoryTransformandmultipletargetsareinthesamedirectory}
+## Transform and multiple targets are in the same directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Transformandmultipletargetsareinthesamedirectory}

 Given a package which has the structure: